 Mbunyuza’s masterful practice of richly textured ceramics brings together a diverse array of materials, including stoneware, leather, fabric, and steel.
 In the creation of his ceramics, the artist pays particular attention to the surfaces of his sculptural works, incorporating bold areas of color and graphic two- and three-dimensional patterns and designs on his distinctive forms.
 Working with clay as his primary medium, Mbunyuza adapts practices and techniques that are of personal significance to the artist’s background, such as the use of a coiling technique in his ceramics that was employed by the Xhosa people for centuries to make pots.
 In ISIBAYA, Mbunyuza's work portrays the values and importance of cultural elements from these groups, drawing from both present and historical influences as a method of sharing the artist’s heritage through a unique, contemporary lens.

 Simphiwe Mbunyuza (b.
 1989) was born in Butterworth, Eastern Cape, South Africa, and lives and works in Norman, OK.
-Mbunyuza has been the subject of exhibitions in the United States and internationally, including recent presentations with Marianne Boesky, Aspen, Colorado; Dyman Gallery, Stellenbosch, South Africa; South Willard, Los Angeles, CA; and Gallery 1957, London and Accra, Ghana; and is the recipient of awards and residencies including the Red Clay Faction Award and Oscar Jacobson Award from The University of Oklahoma, Fred Jones Museum, Norman, OK in 2019, and a residency with A.I.R Vallauris, France, in 2017.
+Mbunyuza has been the subject of exhibitions in the United States and internationally, including recent presentations with Marianne Boesky, Aspen, Colorado; The Gallery for African Studies, Tel-Aviv, Israel; Dyman Gallery, Stellenbosch, South Africa; South Willard, Los Angeles, CA; Gallery 1957 in London and Accra, Ghana and Gordon Gallery, Tel-Aviv, Israel; and is the recipient of awards and residencies including the Archie Bray Foundation in Montana, The Africa First Residency in Israel, the Red Clay Faction Award and Oscar Jacobson Award from The University of Oklahoma, Fred Jones Museum, Norman, OK in 2019, and a residency with A.I.R Vallauris, France, in 2017.